FAIR-Chem/fairchem/README.md

 ## Discussions/FAQs

-For all non-codebase related questions and to keep up-to-date with the latest OCP announcements, please join the discussion board [here](https://discuss.opencatalystproject.org/).
-All codebase related questions should be posted on our issues page [here](https://github.com/Open-Catalyst-Project/ocp/issues).
+For all non-codebase related questions and to keep up-to-date with the latest OCP announcements, please join the [discussion board](https://discuss.opencatalystproject.org/).
+All codebase related questions and issues should be posted directly on our [issues page](https://github.com/Open-Catalyst-Project/ocp/issues).

 ## Acknowledgements